Transition Design Studio 2017

 Transition Design with Terry, Stuart and Stacie

 I am Steven Ji.
-Welcome to my process documentation to learn transition design.
+Welcome to learn transition design with me.

 Table of content